-Expect that it will take a few months to experience full benefits.
-(14)
+It can take a few months to experience its full benefits.

-Ginkgo biloba is one the world’s most ancient and impressive plants.
+Ginkgo biloba is one of the world’s oldest and most impressive plants.

-The earliest ginkgo fossils date back 270 million years.
-(15)
+Ginkgo fossils date back over 200 million years.

-Ginkgo trees literally grew when dinosaurs roamed the earth!
+Ginkgo trees literally grew when dinosaurs roamed the planet.

 A handful of ginkgo trees were at the epicenter of the Hiroshima atomic bomb blast.

-Amazingly, theses trees are so hardy that they survived and are still alive today.
-(16)
+Amazingly, these trees are so hardy that they survived and are still alive today.

 Ginkgo leaves have been used in traditional Chinese medicine for thousands of years.

-Now it’s one of the most widely used herbal remedies in the world with annual sales topping $250 million.
-(17)
+Now ginkgo is one of the most widely used herbal remedies in the world, with billions of dollars of sales annually.

-Ginkgo raises levels of the neurotransmitters serotonin and dopamine which are essential for a positive mood.
-(20)
+Ginkgo increases levels of serotonin and dopamine, brain chemicals that are essential for a positive mood.

-Ginseng is one of the most ancient, popular and widely studied herbs on the planet.
+Ginseng is one of the most ancient, popular, and widely studied herbs.

 The Chinese believe it to be the “elixir of life” and have used it to promote strength, stamina, and physical performance for over 5,000 years.

-It is usually labeled Asian, Chinese, or Korean ginseng, depending on where it is grown.
-(21)
+It is typically labeled as Asian, Chinese, or Korean ginseng, depending on where it is grown.